 - Goof Off

 Don’t use bleach to clean your dryer either!
-Avoiding bleach is less of a safety concern and more of precaution, because it would be easy to leave behind bleach residue that could transfer to your next load of wet clothes.
+Avoiding bleach is less of a safety concern and more of precaution, because it could leave behind bleach residue that could transfer to your next load of wet clothes.
 I’d rather just skip the bleach and avoid the problem altogether!

-For anyone who may need to hear this, here it is: check your pockets before starting your laundry!
-Putting something through the wash or into the dryer that shouldn’t go in there is entirely avoidable.
+For anyone who may need to hear this: check your pockets before doing laundry!
+Every incident of something getting ruined in the washer or dryer (or making a mess) is completely avoidable.

-Encourage (or beg, if that’s what it takes!) everyone in the house to take the extra 30 seconds to check your pockets before you start your laundry.
-I promise the extra time it takes to check will not derail your day, and it could very well save you from a time-consuming cleaning task down the road!
+Encourage (or beg, if that’s what it takes!) everyone in the house to take the extra 30 seconds to check their pockets before starting laundry.
+This practice could very well save you from a time-consuming cleaning task down the road!

-What’s the worst dryer drum mess you’ve ever had to clean up?
+What’s the worst dryer drum mess you’ve had to clean up?